Clissold42/Clissold42/README.md

 - Other Stuff
 - 🌱 I’m currently learning Azure Data Lakes
 - 💞️ I’m looking to collaborate on on Smart Stuff
-- 📫 How to reach me see my contact details
+- 📫 How to reach me please message me via linkedIn

   <!-- Social Links -->
   <p align="center">